John Bruen: Early life

-Change of habits
+Head of a household

-On the death of his father in 1587 Bruen's means were reduced; he got rid of his dogs, killed the game, and disparked the land.
-His children were brought up strictly, and his choice of servants fell upon the sober and pious.
+On the death of his father in 1587, Bruen had a household to support of his brothers and sisters, and his own children.
+He experienced at this period a Calvinist conversion, evidenced by the choice for his sons' names Calvin and Beza.
+He got rid of his dogs, killed the game, and disparked the land.
+His children were brought up strictly, and his servants were sober and pious.
 One of these, Robert Pashfield, had a leathern girdle, which served him as a memoria technica for the Bible, marked into portions for the books, with points and knots for the smaller divisions.
+The minister William Perkins is cited by Hinde calling Bruen Stapleford, "for the practice and power of religion, the very topsail of all England."

-Bruen in summer rose between three and four, and in winter at five, and read prayers twice a day.
-His own seasons for prayer were seven times daily.
-An iconoclast, he removed the stained glass in Tarvin Church, and defaced the sculptured images; he also removed several public crosses in the area, objecting to their ‘superstitious use’.
-On Sundays he walked from his house, a mile distant, to the church, followed by most of his servants, and called on his tenants on the way, so that when he reached the church it was at the head of a procession.
+Bruen's habits are known from the memoir by Hinde.
+In summer he rose between three and four, and in winter at five, and read prayers twice a day.
+His own prayers were seven times daily.
+On Sundays he walked from his house, a mile distant, to the church at Tarvin, followed by most of his servants, and called on his tenants on the way, so that when he reached the church it was at the head of a procession.
 He rarely went home to dinner after morning prayers, but continued in the church till after the evening service.

-Bruen maintained a preacher at his own house, and later for the parish.
-Bruen's house became celebrated, and attracted visitors.
-William Perkins, the puritan divine, called Bruen Stapleford, 'for the practice and power of religion, the very topsail of all England.'; Bruen became known as a good landlord and a good master to his servants.

-Elizabeth died suddenly, and after a time he married Ann Fox, whom he first met at a religious meeting in Manchester.
-For a year they lived at her mother's house at Rhodes, near Manchester.
-He then returned to Stapleford, and again his house had visitors from the gentry.

-Widower
+The long-term vicar of Tarvin from 1557 was Edward Bagshawe, a Cambridge graduate.

+Bruen maintained a preacher at his own house.
+He nominated in 1622 the Tarvin parish priest Sabaoth Clarke (a number of variants of the name), an Oxford graduate and eventually an ejected minister of 1662.

-Ann died after ten years of married life, and as widower he broke up his household with its twenty-one boarders and retired to Chester.
+Bruen became known as a good landlord and master to his servants.
+His second wife died c.1616.
+Bruen then broke up his household, with its 21 boarders, and retired to Chester.
 There he cleared the debt of his estate, saw some of his children settled, and maintained the poor of his parish by the produce of two mills in Stapleford, where he returned with his third wife, Margaret.

-He died after an illness, which was seen to be mortal, in 1625, at the age of 65.
+After an illness, Bruen died in 1625, at the age of 65.
 There was a portrait of him in Samuel Clarke's Marrow of Ecclesiastical History, later re-engraved for William Richardson.

-The life of John Bruen was not eventful, and he is mainly notable as an embodiment of the puritan ideal of a pious layman.
+Hospitality and boarders

+Bruen kept a hospitable house, and was charitable to the poor of his neighbourhood and of Chester.
+The house became celebrated, and attracted visitors.
+Among those was the widowed Lady Egerton (née Elizabeth Venables of Kinderton), after the death in 1599 of her husband Sir Thomas Egerton.

+Bruen had many young boarders, including sons of prominent Cheshire families such as the Egertons, Richard Grosvenor being one around 1595.